rehnen/graphql-apollo-express-starting/README.md

 * TypeScript
 * Dev server
 * Eslint config
+* TypeScript typedef generations from schema.

 ## The project does not include (yet)

 * Tests
-* TypeScript typedef generations from schema.
-* Babel (hopefully never, but it might be needed for type generation)
+* Babel (hopefully never will)